Erasmus+ International Mobility

 In principle, the following can be funded in this program line

-Generally funding is always dependent on the grant amount that TU Dortmund University receives for all mobilities within the framework of KA131.
-The grant amount is usually announced in June/July of the year.
+It should be noted that funding is always dependent on the amount of funding that TU Dortmund University receives for all mobilities within the framework of KA131.
+The funding amount is usually announced in June/July of each year.

 Here you can find an overview of the maximum grant amounts.
 The actual mobility grant will be calculated by the International Office before the mobility and communicated to the Erasmus+ outgoings.